| Persons Involved. Alonzo Joseph Sherman of Oscoda MI; and

 the only light was a night light on the Vicarage across from

 our hotel.
 That is one dark town!
 Breakfast came none too soon.
+7. We were not ready for the sticker shock in England,

 everything was unbelievably expensive.
 Car rental was $152 a